triciaward/fast-api-template/README.md

 If you're new to this project, here's how to get it running:

 ### Prerequisites
-- Python 3.11 or higher
+- Python 3.11 or higher (for development tools)
-- PostgreSQL database
-- Redis (optional, for caching)
+- Docker and Docker Compose (for running the application)

 ### Quick Setup